fms-byte/CPP-CODE/README.md

 ## Overview

 Welcome to my problem-solving repository!
 Here, I store the source code of problems I've solved on various online judges, including CodeForces, Codechef, LeetCode, CSES, and more.
-I started this repository in December 2023 and aim to solve at least 5 problems per day.
+Unfortunately, I didn't start this repository until I had already solved a few hundred problems, so the commit history doesn't reflect my entire journey.
+However, I will continue to update this repository as I solve more problems from now on (DEC 2023) and will try to keep the commit history as accurate as possible.
+I hope this repository will be useful to us (me & you) in some way, whether it be for learning, inspiration, or reference.

 ## Statistics